PietropaoloFrisoni/PietropaoloFrisoni.github.io/README.md

 ## About Me

-I recently obtained a Ph.D. in Physics and Astronomy at Western University with a Scientific Computing collaborative specialization, developing new computational methods in loop quantum gravity.
+I recently obtained a Ph.D. in Physics at Western University with a Scientific Computing collaborative specialization, developing new computational methods in loop quantum gravity.
 My research interests span scientific computing and the application of advanced computational techniques to problems in theoretical physics.

 ## Website Overview